Event-Driven Video Generation: Appendix

 which suppresses residual motion after the model indicates the event is near completion.

 \paragraph{Final consistency loss.} We combine the above terms (using only the components relevant to the chosen event parameterization):

-\paragraph{Interpretation.} \(\mathcal{L}_{\mathrm{cons}}\) ensures that predicted events correspond to stable, coherent state evolution: updates do not jitter during an active interaction and they naturally decay as the event terminates.
-Together with \(\mathcal{L}_{\mathrm{real}}\), this couples events and state transitions bidirectionally: state change requires an event, and an event requires a coherent state change.
+\paragraph{Interpretation.} \(\mathcal{L}_{\mathrm{cons}}\) asks predicted events to correspond to compatible state evolution: updates should not jitter during an active interaction, and they should decay as the event terminates.
+Together with \(\mathcal{L}_{\mathrm{real}}\), this couples the event signal and the latent update in both directions.